 Salmon Fish Cakes

-This is a great recipe for using up any leftover mashed potatoes.
+This is a great recipe for using up any leftover mashed potato.
 Remove any skin from the salmon and mash the soft bones into the flesh – an excellent, cheap source of calcium.
 This can also be a great weaning recipe, just don't add any salt, and make sure there are no spiky bones in the fish.

-I always use semolina or couscous, instead of breadcrumbs, as they make a very crunchy coating that children love and they also absorb a lot less oil.
+Using semolina or couscous instead of breadcrumbs makes a crunchy coating that children love, and they also absorb a lot less oil.

 Cook Time: 35 minutes